 A two-room addition at the rear of the house, visible in the 1918 photograph on the sign in front of the house, was removed during the restoration along with a 20th century bathroom on the first floor.
-The redwood outhouse was on the original property in 1906.
+The front porch is a reconstruction based on the 1918 photograph.

-This fly-through video of the digital documentation of the historic Zanker House at History Park was completed using the FARO 3D Focus Laser Scanner during July 2015.
+A fly-through video of the digital documentation of the historic Zanker House at History Park was completed using the FARO 3D Focus Laser Scanner during July 2015.
 This point cloud contains more than 400,000,000 data points and was completed by Minh Chau Doan, junior at Notre Dame High School in San Jose.

 The Zanker House is home to the African American Heritage House.